bocoup/learn-ansible/exercises/nginx-up-front/overview.md

 NGINX is written in C, has a smaller memory footprint, and is faster than HTTP servers written in high level programming languages.

-Here are some things you might prefer to do in NGINX over your application code:
+Here are some things you might prefer to do in NGINX instead of your application code:

 - Serve static assets
 - Handle redirects